-- 1. Site Description: This site is located near the intersection of Scott Road and El Centro Lane in a dirt road within a SoCalGas easement. - 2.
-Land Issues: During the planning process, the Project Team noted that all work could be completed within the existing SoCalGas easement. - 3.
-DOT Class: This project site is in a Class 3 location. - Power Source: The scope of work for this project site did not require any power equipment. - 5.
-Communication Technology: The scope of work for this project site did not require any communications equipment.
+Site Description: This site is located near the intersection of Scott Road and El Centro Lane in a dirt road within a SoCalGas easement.

+2. Land Issues: During the planning process, the Project Team noted that all work could be completed within the existing SoCalGas easement.

+Power Source: The scope of work for this project site did not require any power equipment.

+5. Communication Technology: The scope of work for this project site did not require any communications equipment.